How to Blend in Photoshop

-There are so many reasons for blend modes to be popular among the designers. you can correct the photos, you can convert a lighter image to darker or darker image to lighter, or you can create several types of effects by using particular blend modes for particular images.
+Photoshop Blend modes is a way to blend pixels of two images with each other to get different types of effects.
+There are so many reasons for blend modes to be popular among the designers.
+You can correct the photos, you can convert a lighter image to darker or darker image to lighter, or you can create several types of effects by using particular blend modes for specific images.

 Here I have a ruff texture image for my background.
-I will gona use another image and blend it with this background.
+I will use another image and blend it with this background.

 Let me take another image to blend with the background texture.